acreegan/adv_prodcon/README.rst

          return {"count": count()}

      @staticmethod
-     def work(shared_var, state, message_pipe, *args):
+     def work(on_start_result, state, message_pipe, *args):
-         return next(shared_var["count"])
+         return next(on_start_result["count"])

 Define a Producer class.
 Here we are using the on_start method to establish a itertools.count iterator.
-This is made available in the work function through the shared_var argument.
+This is made available in the work function through the on_start_result argument.
 The work function will return the next count each time it is run.

 .. code-block:: python

  class ExampleConsumer(adv_prodcon.Consumer):

      @staticmethod
-     def work(items, shared_var, state, message_pipe, *args):
+     def work(items, on_start_result, state, message_pipe, *args):
          return f"Got :{items} from producer"

      def on_result_ready(self, result):